Secular Organizations for Sobriety

-Secular Organizations for Sobriety (SOS), also known as Save Our Selves, is a non-profit network of autonomous addiction recovery groups.
-The program stresses the need to place the highest priority on sobriety and uses mutual support to assist members in achieving this goal.
-The Suggested Guidelines for Sobriety emphasize rational decision-making and are not religious or spiritual in nature.
-SOS represents an alternative to the spiritually based addiction recovery programs such as Alcoholics Anonymous (AA).
-SOS members may also attend AA meetings, but SOS does not view spirituality or surrendering to a Higher Power as being necessary to maintain abstinence.
+Secular Organizations for Sobriety (SOS), also known as Save Our Selves, was a non-profit network of autonomous addiction recovery groups.
+The program stressed the need to place the highest priority on sobriety and used mutual support to assist members in achieving this goal.
+The Suggested Guidelines for Sobriety emphasized rational decision-making and are not religious or spiritual in nature.
+SOS represented an alternative to spiritually based addiction recovery programs such as Alcoholics Anonymous (AA).
+SOS members could also attend AA meetings, but SOS did not view spirituality or surrendering to a Higher Power as being necessary to maintain abstinence.

 History

 James Christopher's alcoholism began when he was a teenager.
-He had originally sought help in Alcoholics Anonymous (AA), but was uncomfortable with the emphasis on God and spirituality and he began looking for direction in the writings of secular humanists.
+He had originally sought help in Alcoholics Anonymous (AA), but was uncomfortable with the emphasis on God and religion and he began looking for direction in the writings of secular humanists.
 Christopher wrote about his frustrations with AA and his own developing program for recovery.
 In 1985, Free Inquiry published an article "Sobriety Without Superstition" written by Christopher.
 He received hundreds of letters in response and decided to organize secular, self-help, alcoholism recovery group meetings.
-The first such meeting was held in November 1986 in North Hollywood, California, and meetings continue to this day at the Center for Inquiry in Los Angeles and at other locations.
-Christopher has been continuously sober since 1978.
+The first such meeting was held in November 1986 in North Hollywood, California,.
+Until March, 24th, 2020 meetings were continuously be held at the Center for Inquiry in Los Angeles.
+James Christopher died July 9, 2020.
+Christopher had been continuously sober since 1978.